wpi-pw/vagrant/README.md

 ==========

-## Credit to WPDistillery and EasyEngine
+## Credit to WPDistillery and WordOps

 [wpdistillery.org](https://wpdistillery.org)